Maalgudi Days

-Maalgudi Days is a 2016 Indian Malayalam-language emotional suspense thriller scripted and directed by brothers Vivek, Visakh, and Vinod in their directorial debut.
+Maalgudi Days is a 2016 Indian Malayalam-language thriller film scripted and directed by brothers Vivek, Visakh, and Vinod in their directorial debut.
 Set in an imaginary school named Malgudi Residential School, it is based on a real incident that happened in the Indian state of Nagaland in the year 2002.
 The film stars Anoop Menon, Bhama, Janaki Menon, Vishal Krishna, and Saiju Kurup in the lead roles.
 It was released on 8 January 2016.

 Janaki Menon won the Best Child Actor (Female) at Kerala State Film Awards 2015 for portraying the character of Atheena in the film.

 Master Vishal Krishna and Janaki Menon won Best Child artists Kerala Film Critics Association Awards for portraying the character of Milan and Atheena.

 Plot

 The story happens in a winter season at a hill station near Vagamon.
 The landmark of the place is Malgudi National Public School which has “winter vacation” in place of summer vacation.
 The two child characters are Atheena and Milan pursuing their studies in this school.

-Atheena:-9 years old girl who is under depression after the accidental death of her father and is referred to this school by a psychiatrist to recover from the haunting memories of her father's demise, but carries his spectacles with her.
+Atheena:- 9 years old girl who is under depression after the accidental death of her father and is referred to this school by a psychiatrist to recover from the haunting memories of her father's demise, but carries his spectacles with her.

-Milan:(Vishal Krishna)-9 years old boy who is troublesome for the entire staff and other children in the school because of his mischievous nature.
+Milan:- 9 years old boy who is troublesome for the entire staff and other children in the school because of his mischievous nature.

 Milan and Atheena, though poles apart in character, soon become friends.
 In fact, it is the diversity in their nature which brings them together.

 Zephan:- The lead role in the movie who is an escaped convict now.
 A flash back shows that he is an artist and craftsman by profession and was living happily with his wife and daughter, in a nearby village.
 One night when their daughter is away, his life turns topsy-turvy, after giving shelter to 4 unknown men in his house.
 What ensues is a series of unfortunate incidents and now he is on the run for his life, trying to evade police arrest.
 He seeks refuge in an abandoned house adjacent to the school.

 Atheena and Milan accidentally meet Zephan at the deserted house behind the school.
 Though frightened in the beginning, later they feel sympathetic for him as he is badly injured.
 Even though he is not disclosing his identity and his miseries, they get a feeling that he could be innocent.
 They start helping him with food, water and medicines which eventually builds up a strong emotional bond between them.
 He impresses them with his innovative art work (Origami style).